Getting a job

 After a job offer

-If your son or daughter has been offered a job, they could contact their new employer to let them know they are disabled, and discuss support and adjustments.
+If your child gets a job offer, they could contact the employer to let them know they are disabled.
+This is an opportunity to discuss support and adjustments.
 It’s OK to involve a job/work coach or advocate if that is helpful.

 Useful resources